Industrial & Special Equipment

 High-efficiency transformers have many advantages over conventional ones:

-- They generate less heat and reduce HVAC loads.
+- They waste less energy as heat and noise, which helps reduce HVAC loads for any surrounding space.

 - Help earn LEED® certification points

 - Lessens the amount of fossil fuel-generated electricity required, promoting a heathier environment and reducing your building’s carbon footprint.

 How Do I Start?

 Pick an approved CEA contractor.
 Then the contract will take the following three steps: